CCW-Site/dev_plan/README.md

 - removed: getting problem a lot whenever I use Quake (reporter: @CoolScratcher)
 - removed: add an editor timed out error (reporter: @popkorn)
 - removed: costume editor doesn't fit gandi (reporter: @CoolScratcher)
+- removed: make there be an option when uploading a project file (.sb3) to make it replace the current project or make a new one (reporter: @poprock)

 ### Community Contributor board(2022/11/14~2022/11/20)
 - @popkorn  : 3 💡 2  🐛